Home » Electrical Engineering » Different Types Of Resistor Explained With Symbols [PDF]

 Carbon composition resistors

-• The mixture of fine powder of graphite lac and resin as a binder is moulded into rods.
+• The mixture of fine powder of graphite lac and resin as a binder is molded into rods.

 • These rods are baked in hydrogen 1400°C and copper leads are attached.

-• The whole assembly is provided with a varnish coating and colour bands.
+• The whole assembly is provided with a varnish coating and color bands.

 Applications: These are used in electronic circuits and in low-power amplifiers.